Helen F. Willis

 Jamie Maddox, a native of Jackson, Georgia is the newest addition to The Village.
 A graduate of Jackson High School in 2000, Jamie always exudes that brilliant smiling face to assist.
 A former Marine, Jamie brings knowledge, enthusiasm and excitement to The Village.
 Always willing to lend a hand to any job, Jamie is often visited by his caring family, including a handsome little son sometimes being carried on the shoulders of his admiring grandparents!
 Thankfully for The Village, Jamie now calls Indian Springs his second home.

 Trevor Hutchins, a native of Jackson, GA is the go-to-guy for all the maintenance and landscaping needs for over 20 buildings and their grounds.
+Trevor received his associates degree in Enviromental Horticulture from Southern Crescent Technical College in 2010.
 From sun-up to sun-down, Trevor is busy keeping The Village at its finest.
 With over 40 acres of grass and gardens to maintain, it's easy to understand why you always see him on the go.
 Families and children enjoy the wonderful array of annual flower beds he changes twice a year and the amazing perennials which attract hundreds of butterflies in The Village.
 Trevor's job duties seem to expand daily as anything unusual seems to strick up his name as one that can probably solve your problem.

 Thank you Trevor and his wonderful assistant, Salvadore Lopez, for keeping The Village so green!